Abstract submission closed

 Entry Requirements and Submission:

-All abstract submissions must be sent via the electronic form by 3 October 2022.
+All abstract submissions must be sent via the electronic form by 9 October 2023, midnight.

-All abstracts will be marked by a panel of expert judges and the successful abstracts will then be shortlisted for BRON Award oral presentation and Poster, or Poster ONLY.
+All abstracts will be marked by a panel of expert judges and the successful abstracts will then be shortlisted for oral presentation or Poster ONLY.

-The Clinical Research Fellow or Ophthalmology Trainee applicant MUST be the first author.should they wish to be considered for the Bron Award.
+A Clinical Research Fellow or Ophthalmology Trainee applicant MUST be the first author should they wish to be considered for the Bron Award.

 Bron Award objective: